What Is Deflation and Why Does It Matter?

 Rising Interest rates

 When the economy is expanding, the Federal Reserve may increase interest rates.
-When rates go up, consumers are less likely to spend their money and may keep more savings to capitalize on the increase in rates.
+When rates go up, consumers are less likely to spend their money and may keep more in high interest savings accounts to capitalize on the increase in rates.

 Also, the cost of borrowing increases with the rise of interest rates, further discouraging consumers from spending on large items.